gpoppino/gpoppino.github.io/_posts/2017-04-15-using-github-as-my-main-documentation-repo.md

 However, perfecting your documentation is trial and error when working with markdown and more so if you are using vim and not github's editor.
-Anyway, it is highly recommended to install [Jekyll](https://jekyllrb.com/) on your machine to practice and tune your site as it is recommended in the documentation of GitHub Pages.
+Anyway, it is highly recommended to install [Jekyll](https://jekyllrb.com/) on your machine to practice and tune your site.

 What I learned about GitHub Pages for Technical Documentation is this:

-  - The markdown in your repo renders better than the GitHub Page's one, for technical documentation (as of this date).
+> The markdown in your repo renders better than the GitHub Page's one, for technical documentation (as of this date).

 You can compare [this markdown file directly from the